leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 > Damodaran argues that a) some companies are now better known than the banks themselves, and b) investors are more skeptical of bank pitches now

 The first is subjective; Slack and Spotify can market themselves, [SiTime likely can't](https://www.globenewswire.com/news-release/2019/11/21/1950494/0/en/SiTime-Corporation-Announces-Pricing-of-Initial-Public-Offering.html "SiTime").
 If you're less well-known, having a bank to market you is probably a good idea.
+The banks will have connections with investors, you won't.

 Keeping in mind that [the median IPO offering size is ~$100mm](https://www.statista.com/statistics/251149/median-deal-size-of-ipos-in-the-united-states/ "Statista"), and that [IPOs sell ~20% of the company](https://corpgov.law.harvard.edu/2017/05/25/2017-ipo-report/ "Harvard"), we can infer that most IPOs are not the large household names you're already aware of.
-You can also browse [the list of recent IPOs](https://www.nyse.com/ipo-center/recent-ipo "NYSE") and see how many you recognise.
+You can browse [the list of recent IPOs](https://www.nyse.com/ipo-center/recent-ipo "NYSE") and see how many you recognise.
 Most companies probably benefit from having a bank market them and reach out to investors.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Median IPO deal size statista.jpg)

-I disagree on the second point.
+The second point seems irrelevant.
 If you're a professional investor (buyside) you're not making a decision based on equity research (sellside) recommendations anyway (sorry sellside friends).
-If you're a retail investor you don't get that info so it's irrelevant.
+If you're a retail investor you don't get that info.

 > **Underwriting guarantee:** Banks argue they can accept pricing risk and guarantee your stock gets sold at a price